 Ryan is home to Chuck Norris, an American martial artist, actor, film producer and screenwriter.
-This small town is located two miles north of the Red River in Jefferson County and features The Parlor, a historical museum housing documents dating back to the 1800s.
+This small town is located two miles north of the Red River in Jefferson County.

 "The agrarian mind begins with the love of fields and ramifies in good farming, good cooking, good eating, and gratitude to God." - Wendell Barry

 Located in Jefferson County, just two miles north of the Red River sits a small country town known as Ryan, Oklahoma.
 The community was founded in 1892 by Stephen W. Ryan, an Arkansas native who married a Chickasaw woman and together accumulated a vast amount of land near present-day Ryan.
 At the time, the land was part of Pickens Country in the Chickasaw Nation Indian Territory.
 The construction of a railroad station for the Chicago, Rock Island and Pacific Railway was immediately built on Ryan’s land.
 Soon after, he officially marked the town site to which his home became the first community residence.
 Originally a boomtown with over 30 downtown businesses, Ryan is now primarily a rural community with a population of around 800.
 Due to its rich soil and warm climate, Ryan has developed as a leading agricultural and ranching area, abundant with cattle, hogs, cotton, corn and wheat.